Mr. Chad Holliday

 Tufts University

-In addition to teaching the capacity to fail, Council on Competitiveness CEO Deborah Wince-Smith raised imagination as something critical that universities nurture.
+In addition to teaching the capacity to fail, Council on Competitiveness CEO Deborah Wince-Smith contended a higher level role for universities: to empower and nurture student imagination.
 She separated imagination, the ability to create a whole new idea, from creativity, turning new ideas into reality, calling the former the “highest human discipline.”
-Unicorns flourish environments where solutions are not obvious, and where radical ideas can be generated and gain traction – exactly the environment a university offers.

 "Imagination flourishes in a university environment; we have to cherish that."